What happens after being charged?

 • Charges where you have a strong defence

 If proper procedures aren't followed during arrest or charging, this can sometimes affect the admissibility of evidence later.
 For example, if your rights weren't explained clearly or if evidence was obtained improperly, a court may exclude it from consideration.
-Similarly, missing deadlines for bail applications or failing to attend court can result in additional charges or a warrant being issued.
+Under the relevant procedures, matters connected to particular stages of proceedings, such as bail applications and court attendance, may have consequences that depend on the circumstances.

 What to consider